szahn/terraform-aws-automation/README.md

 # How to Deploy

-Run `make deploy` to deploy AWS components.
+Run `sudo make deploy` to deploy AWS components.
 When the deployment is complete, you should be able to visit the address displayed in the `NodeServerAddress` output variable.
 It may take 30-60 seconds or more for the server to prepare.

 # How to Remove

-Run `make teardown` to uninstall deployment.
+Run `sudo make teardown` to uninstall deployment.